Dhading Reconstruction Project

 It is under the guidance of Chökyi Nyima Rinpoche, Founding President of Rangjung Yeshe Shenpen that we started this important reconstruction project new months ago.
 The project consists to sponsor the purchase of the construction material for the 55 houses that will count the new village of Tallo-Aale, Dhola-7 in the district of Dhading.

 The community members are all involved in the construction of their future village.
-With an engineer living on the site, they are currently building their own earthquake resistant homes.
+With an engineer living on the site, they are currently building their own earthquake proof homes.
 In the same time, they are building their knowledge and skills.
 Some of them wish to use this new knowledge and start a small construction business for the profit of the entire community and the other victims of the earthquakes.

 Regarding the Tamang community we work with